Unidata/netcdf-c/docs/attribute_conventions.md

 <p>

-> If _FillValue is undefined, it is assumed that there are no unwritten data-values.
-Generic applications needing to write a value to represent undefined or missing values may use either `_FillValue` or `missing_value` for this purpose.
-It is legal (but not recommended) for the fill value to be within the valid range of the data.
+> It is not necessary to define your own _FillValue attribute for a variable if the default fill value for the type of the variable is adequate.
+However, use of the default fill value for data type byte is not recommended.
+Note that if you change the value of this attribute, the changed value applies only to subsequent writes; previously written data are not changed.

 <p>